 What Are the Signs a Sun Roof Is Leaking?

 The most obvious sign of a sunroof leaking is seeing water leak into the car.
-Other common signs of a sun roof leak is having a wet carpet and maybe a wet ceiling after it rains.
+Other common signs of a sun roof leak is having a wet carpet and maybe a wet ceiling or dome light after it rains.

 Steps for Unclogging a Sun Roof Drain